AndrewVSutherland/psetpartners/schema.md

-size                  | smallint    | number of rows in grouplist with group_id=id (read/write ratio is high, so worth maintaining) max                   | smallint    | maximum number of students (None if no limit, may be less than size due to edits) match_run             | smallint    | only set for system created groups, incremented with each matching
+size                  | smallint    | number of rows in grouplist with group_id=id (read/write ratio is high, so worth maintaining) max                   | smallint    | maximum number of students (None if no limit, may be less than size due to edits) match_run             | smallint    | only set for system created groups, incremented with each matching permission_requested  | timestamp   | set when permission has been requested, set to none if/when granted (only relevant if visibility=1)

 ## classlist